PlanetLotus/keen5-linux/DESIGN.md

 Level editor outputs a file that the game then reads in.
 Tile placement and tile collision info are included.
 Level editor is also capable of loading saved files and overwriting them.

-Left/right movement, jump, pogo, climb and shoot implemented with animations.
+Left/right movement, look up/down, jump, pogo, climb and shoot implemented with animations.

 Camera scrolling - enables levels larger than the screen.
 Only actually renders what fits on the screen to save on processing cycles.